Origin of the Syringa

 This flowering woody plant is family of the olive three (Oleaceae).
 Syringa originally only grew in Southeast Europe, specific in the Balkan area, it grew there on rocky hillsides.
 The flowers are famous because of the attractive, sweet-smelling flowers.
 The name Syringa is derived from the old ancient Greek word syrinx, meaning pipe or tube.
 A reference to the hollow branches of the plant.
 The common English name for Syringa is Lilac, this is a reference to the light purple color of the flowers.

-Not only the name has a history in Greece, there is also an ancient Greek story about the Syringa.
+Not only the name has a history in Greece, there is also an ancient Greek story about the Lilac.
 Pan, the god of forest and field, was in love with a nymph called Syringa.
 Syringa was hiding for Pan, she was afraid he could find her.
-So she disguises herself in a Syringa plant.
+So she disguises herself in a plant.
 Pan was looking and looking but could not find her.
-He did find the Syringa plant, because of the hollow stems he cut the plant and made his first panpipe.
+He did find the plant, because of the hollow stems he cut the plant and made his first panpipe.

-The flowers of the Syringa are exclusive, because of the difficult cultivation not many growers are left.
+The flowers of the Lilac are exclusive, because of the difficult cultivation not many growers are left.
 The plant is actually only flowering once every two years.
 The cultivation of the flowers is very manual, there is no option for automation.
 The flowers were a great inspiration to painters Vincent van Gogh and Claude Monet, both have famous works with Syringa flowers.

 In Cyprus, Greece, and Lebanon the flowers are associated with Easter.
 The flowers are beautiful in bloom in this period.
 In the United States, the Syringa is the official state flower of New Hampshire.
 Because of the early flowering, the flowers symbolize spring and regeneration.
 White Syringa symbolize purity and innocence.
 The famous lilac color stands for first love and spirituality.